-If you are granted in principle registration and do not provide the identification requirements in person at an Ahpra office within the required three months, we will take it that you have withdrawn your application under section 80(5) of the National Law.
+If you are granted in principle registration and do not provide the identification requirements in person at an Ahpra office within the required three months and are no longer responsive, we will take it that you have withdrawn your application under section 80(5) of the National Law.

 If your registered nursing qualification is assessed at less than AQF level 7, you will not meet the requirements for registration.
 However, if you:

 the NMBA will grant registration with conditions, which will require a period of 12 months full time equivalent supervised practice.
 You will also have a notation on your registration.

 For all IQNM registrants, it is a requirement of registration to complete Orientation Part 2 within 6 months of registration.
 If you do not complete Orientation Part 2 within 6 months from your initial registration date, you may be unable to renew your registration until you complete the orientation.
 See Fact sheet: Orientation Part 1 and Part 2 for information.